-Why did we choose the car camper conversion rather than purchasing a van?
+Why did we choose a station wagon camper rather than purchasing a van?

 First, we use our car for many other purposes than just travelling, like commuting to work every day.
-We also wanted a vehicle that’s very fuel efficient.
+We also wanted a fuel-efficient vehicle for the environment and to save money on fuel.
 Plus, we could have a younger car for the price of an old van.
-A car is also a lot more discreet than a camper van, and easy to drive and park.
+A station wagon is also a lot more discreet than a camper van and easier to drive and park.

-Finding where you are going to sleep and make it comfortable is the biggest challenge in a car camper conversion.
+Finding where you are going to sleep and making it comfortable is the biggest challenge in a car camper conversion.

 Not all cars will give you a nice flat surface to create your bed.
-We opted for a wagon where we can fully collapse the back seats – or even leave them at home – to have a nice flat surface.
-If you’re not as lucky as us, you may need to be a bit creative and built your own flat surface, using a piece of wood for example.
+We opted for a station wagon where we can fully collapse the back seats – or even leave them at home for our Peugeot 307 – to have a nice flat surface.
+If you’re not as lucky as us, you may need to be a bit creative and build your own flat surface, using a piece of wood, for example.

 Still, a rooftop tent would be my preferred option for a car camper conversion if we weren’t looking for cheaper solutions.
 Not only is it the most comfortable solution for sleeping, but it also allows to have more space for storage and fewer things to move around at night time.

 For some people, this is not enough comfort.
-Remember the most important parts to protect are your upper body down to your but, so you can fold your mats accordingly.
+Remember, the most important parts to protect are your upper body down to your butt, so you can fold your mats accordingly.

 Two other options to consider for more cosiness: